-On July 17, this year, the main road formation connecting Rangpo and Rorathang was completely washed away creating problems for the commuters, totally cutting off places like Rorathang, Rongli and Rhenock.
-The only option was the detour via Pakyong which would take additional two hours travel time.
+On July 17 this year, the main road formation connecting Rangpo and Rorathang was completely washed away creating problems for commuters by cutting off places like Rorathang, Rongli and Rhenock.
+The only option was the detour via Pakyong which would take an additional two hours travel time.

-He said that area and land survey for the new bye pass was conducted by the team of officials.
+He said that the area and land survey for the new bye-pass was conducted by a team of officials.

-“We identified a stretch behind Sikkim Distilleries Factory for the bye pass road.
+“We identified a stretch behind Sikkim Distilleries Factory for the bye-pass road.
 The land was that of government and private holdings.
 We are thankful to Excise Departments, Pradeep Chand Pradhan, Forest Department, Sikkim Distilleries and IRCON (railways).
-It was tough time convincing them, but finally the permission was given”, informed said the SDM while talking with Sikkim Chronicle.
+It was a tough time convincing them, but finally the permission was given”, informed said the SDM while talking with Sikkim Chronicle.

 He added that the companies which are located in the nearby areas were requested to mobilize the Corporate Social Responsibility (CSR) funds so that the construction of the road could be started at the earliest.

 The road is being constructed with the support fund provided by the pharmaceuticals companies like – Cipla, Golden Cross, Juventus, Lupin, Zydus Health Care, Alkem and others.
-The machineries were provided by the companies like Madhya Bharat, IRCON and Drapil.
+The machinery was provided by companies like Madhya Bharat, IRCON and Drapil.

-“It was a collective effort of every stakeholders without giving a financial burden to the government,” added Rai.
+“It was a collective effort of every stakeholder without giving a financial burden to the government,” added Rai.